Majority of Japanese university students don't read books for pleasure, poll shows | The Japan Times

 On how much money students spend on books per month, the average amount of those living in their parents’ home stood at ¥1,340, while the figure was ¥1,510 for those living away from their parents, both the lowest since 1970.

-The survey also found that students use smartphones for 177.3 minutes a day on average, up 15.8 minutes.
+The survey also found that students use smartphones for nearly three hours a day on average, up 15.8 minutes.

 “No strong direct correlation was observed between the declining reading hours and the use of smartphones,” Hamajima said, noting that students who read a lot also tend to use smartphones a lot.